DavyCode/react-webpack-starter/README.md

 For development : npm run dev

-setup uses webpack-dev-server and its open on port 8080 on your localhost
+Setup uses webpack-dev-server and its open on port 8080 on your localhost

+I'll constantly modify this project so you can watch it

+I'm open to suggestions on how to improve and optimize the build process

 Enjoy!!